Open-source language-learning

 See the Video Guide.

-Q: Why is the PWA app install process so convoluted on iOS?
+Q: Why is the app install process so convoluted on iOS?

-A: Apple has historically restricted PWA functionality on iOS to maintain the dominance and security of its native App Store ecosystem, which generates significant revenue.
-By requiring users to manually add PWAs via the Safari share menu rather than offering a simple "Install" prompt like Android does, Apple keeps web apps at a slight disadvantage compared to native apps.
+A: Apple has historically restricted Progressive Web App (PWA) functionality on iOS to maintain the dominance and security of its native App Store ecosystem.
+By requiring users to manually add PWAs via the Safari share menu rather than offering a simple, automated "Install" prompt like Android does, Apple ensures that native apps remain the primary and easiest way users discover and install software on iPhones.

 Q: What are some advantages of learning a second language?